dzonint/go-notify/README.md

 # go-notify

 Package go-notify enables independent components of an application to observe notable events in a decoupled fashion.
-It eliminates the need for components to have intimate konwledge of each other (only names of the events are shared).
+It eliminates the need for components to have intimate knowledge of each other (only names of the events are shared).

 It contains 2 implementations:
 - Go - Uses channels exclusively to send and receive data between producers and listeners.